dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 ```

 Dolt's three  heads tell us 1) the last commit, 2) the hash if
-all files in our working directory were committed now
+all rows in our working database were committed now
 , 3) the ongoing index/staging commit hash.
 The first two, HEAD and working, let us monitor whether the
 database has changed since the most recent DVC-add.
 If necessary,